StrangeGirlMurph/obsidian-wikipedia-search/README.md

 Note: OBS didn't record the overlay dropdown menu in the settings.
 It's there when you use it.
 I promise :)

 <img src="https://user-images.githubusercontent.com/62220780/229159785-a2d462d6-1bb6-41ed-90a8-e5928f64d9f9.mp4" />

+## Questions & Contributions

+Feel free to ask me and the community if you have and questions in the [discussion tab](https://github.com/StrangeGirlMurph/obsidian-wikipedia-search/discussions).

+If you want to contribute you can do that but creating issues and creating pull requests :)

+## License

+This project is licensed under the [Humane Software License](https://github.com/StrangeGirlMurph/The-Humane-Software-License) see [LICENSE](LICENSE).